10up/Engineering-Best-Practices/_includes/markdown/Migrations.md

 * __Doublecheck author metadata.__

 	Always make sure that authors are fully migrated and assigned to the correct content.
-Ensure only a single account is made per author.Be careful to consider whether the site supports assigning multiple authors to a single post.
+Ensure only a single account is made per author.
+Be careful to consider whether the site supports assigning multiple authors to a single post.

 * __Save a piece of meta with each migrated piece of content referring back to the original content.__